hinsoned/Active_Recall_Pro/README.md

     - Add spell check?
     - Add bold, italics, underline buttons
     - Add list features
+14. Allow cards to be moved between decks
+    - Create a "non-deck" for cards that are in no deck but still exist in database
-14. Create and admin area: All users, decks, stats are visible
+15. Create and admin area: All users, decks, stats are visible
-15. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+16. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-16. Improve Bootstrap UI
+17. Improve Bootstrap UI
+    - Display greeting to user
     - Make Nav bar visible
     - Pick a color scheme
     - Create and add a logo?